pjbartlein/PaleoCalAdjust/README.md

 Several minor modifications to the main program `cal_adjust_PMIP.f90` and its modules were made to accommodate CMIP6/PMIP4 files, the filenames of which contain an additional "grid_label" field not present in CMIP5/PMIP3 filenames.
 Additionally, following a referee's suggestion, we replaced the approach for calculating month lengths using the approximation of Kutzbach and Gallimore (1988, J. Geophys.
 Res.
 93(D1):803-821), with a direct approach based on Kepler's equation.
 This substitution of approaches had no practical significance.
 Several other code modifications were made in the interests of transparency.

+This release (v1.0c) is consistent with the Author Comments (AC) in the GMDD paper discussion.

 The main changes from the original submission therefore include:

 - the main program `cal_adjust_PMIP3.f90` and module `CMIP5_netCDF_subs.f90` were renamed as `cal_adjust_PMIP.f90` and `CMIP_netCDF_subs.f90` respectivly, because they are now generic.
 No changes were made to `CMIP_netCDF_subs.f90`, and only minor changes were made to `cal_adjust_PMIP.f90` to allow reading and writing of both CMIP5/PMIP3 and CMIP6/PMIP4 formatted files;